 One Final NHL Season

 He would play one final NHL season after that.
-While Hunter would begin the 1998-99 season as a Capital, in recognition of his service and due to the respect that they had for him, the Washington organization gave him one final opportunity to win the Stanley Cup.
+While Hunter would begin the 1998-99 campaign as a Capital, in recognition of his service and due to the respect that they had for him, the Washington organization gave him one final opportunity to win the Stanley Cup.
 The Capitals traded Hunter at the 1999 trade deadline on Mar.
 23 to the Colorado Avalanche in exchange for a third-round pick in 2000 NHL Draft.
 The Avalanche were considered a forerunner to win it all that year.
 Not only would Hunter give Colorado the aid of a wily veteran at the most important time of the year, but it would give him one more crack at a Cup.

 He would play 12 games with the Avalanche after coming over in the trade, and scored two goals and four assists.
 Hunter also picked up the final 17 penalty minutes of his career too.
 In an Apr.
 3, 1999 game against the Edmonton Oilers, Hunter was assessed the final regular season major infraction of his career when he fought Kelly Buchberger and received five minutes for fighting.